 When the moment of truth arrived, I removed the corned beef from the vacuum-sealed bag, rinsed it well, and gave it a taste.
 Oh my – it was fork-tender and full of flavor!

-IÂ had parted with tradition in how I cooked the corned beef.
-Therefore, I thought that I would part with tradition in the way that I cooked the cabbage.
+Iย had parted with tradition in how corned beef is normally cooked.
+Therefore, I thought I would part with tradition in how I cooked the cabbage.
 Rather than boil the cabbage, I decided to fry it with onions and top it with crispy bacon.

-First, I cut some thick sliced bacon into ½-inch pieces and cooked it over medium heat until it was crispy brown (Photo 3).
+- First, I cut some thick sliced bacon into ยฝ-inch pieces and cooked it over medium heat until it was crispy brown.
 This took about 10 minutes.
-Then, I drained the bacon on paper towels and poured the fat from the skillet.

-I continued cooking the mixture over medium heat for another 10 minutes or so, stirring occasionally until the cabbage was nicely softened.
-Finally, I sprinkled on the cooked bacon (Photo 6).
+- I continued cooking the mixture over medium heat for another 10 minutes or so, stirring occasionally until the cabbage was nicely softened.

 Finishing the Meal